1 Samuel 16: 1, 6-7. 10-13 / Psalms 23: 1-6 / Ephesians 5: 8-14 / John 9: 1-41

 I will answer that question with other questions.
 There is a wise thing to do, right?
 Have you ever tried to recognize the area of yours that you feel: Blind, deaf, or paralyzed?
 Where are you fit it?
-Are you more in the blindness state, where you cannot see the truth of the reality; the direction of your life?
+Are you more in the blindness state, where you cannot see the truth of reality, the direction of your life?

-Are you more in a deafness state where you could not hear the message of God—the voice of God within, that probably does not make feel comfortable?
+Are you more in a deafness state where you could not hear the message of God—the voice of God within, that probably does not make you feel comfortable?

-Or, you are in the paralyzed state, the state, where you are feeling stuck!
+Or, you are in the paralyzed state, the state where you are feeling stuck!
 When you are feeling unable to make any concrete movement!
 It seems something has been tied you up strongly!

 Right now, I want to make you sure understand the concept of awakening; spiritual, psychological and even, physical—that I have learned through the contemplation of today readings, especially on the Gospel: